 The Categorical platform produces a report with several tables and bar charts depending on your selections.
 You might or might not see all of the following options depending on which response type and options you selected.
 Frequencies, Share of Responses, and Rate Per Case appear in a single table by default.
-A Share Chart also appears by default.
-You can select to view a Frequency Chart or Transposed Frequency Chart.
+A Share Chart also appears by default (unless you used the Structured tab in the launch window).
+You can choose to view a Frequency Chart or Transposed Frequency Chart.

 The topmost item in the table is a Frequency count (Freq), showing the frequency counts for each category with the total frequency (Total Responses) and total units (Total Cases) at the bottom of the table.